syrianarchive/yemeniarchive-investigations/investigations/hunud.md

 - Reported killed: 24
 - Reported injured: 115
 - Type of attack: air strike
-- Potentially responsible: Air Force of the Arab Coalition
+- Potentially responsible: Arab coalition forces led by Saudi Arabia

 In this investigation, Yemeni Archive used open source tools and techniques to verify videos, images, and reports published online about AL-Hunud market neighborhood incident.